ShCoder-1/protect/README.md

 # protect
-protect pages on modx evo
+protect pages on modx evo and sub directories